 - Unemployed: If you have a large gap between jobs on your resume, this issue needs to be addressed.
 However, you don't want to call attention to it by specifically mentioning your unemployment.
 It's better to highlight education, volunteer experience, or other ways in which you made productive use of that time.

+Your resume is your first point of contact with a company.
+Don't fill it with cliches and fluff.
 For better alternatives to these overused and irrelevant resume terms, take a look at our article on Action Words to Use in Resumes.
+And for more on what to include in your resume and cover letter read What You Need in an Interview-Winning Resume and Cover Letter.